erysimum/soccerize/README.md

 #### Step 6: Verify Kubernetes Default Services
-Run the following to list all services running in the default namespace:
+Run the following command to list all services running in the default namespace:
 ```bash
 kubectl get svc
 ```